ss728563/Python-challenge/README.md

-For PyPoll, we are tasked with helping a small, rural town modernize its vote counting process.
+For PyPoll, we are tasked with helping a small, rural town modernize its vote counting process!